yang70/portfolio/README.md

 Picture uploading to articles was enabled with the [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) gem.
 It is configured to upload to AWS S3.

+## Single Page Application
+The projects sections has been created as a single page application (SPA) by incorporating AJAX calls and jQuery using Rails convention.
+CRUD action links updated by adding `remote: true` and creating the correct response logic in the controller to respond to html or javascript accordingly.
+Then specific javascript 'views' were created, which are just jQuery statements.

 ## Testing

 App was created without the default test suite with this command: